Pathway to a higher note

 Betty was recently invited, and awarded a grant by the Vanderbilt University Curb Center, to be a participating artist in The Art Of Healing Exposition.

-Beth Herrig Volz, Martha Morales-Purucker, Alfred Turney III, and Betty have been working like maniacs creating an incredible public art sculpture to be presented at the “Black On Buchanan Juneteenth Celebration,” June 19th, from 10 am to 5 pm.
-The public is invited to join the event and participate in the competition of the glass and tile mosaic process of this commemorative art piece.
+Beth Herrig Volz, Martha Morales-Purucker, Alfred Turney III, and Betty worked like maniacs creating an incredible public art sculpture that was presented at the “Black On Buchanan Juneteenth Celebration,” June 19th.

 The sculpture depicts two children standing on a quilt composed of quilt blocks with symbols for freedom and safety, associated with the Underground Railroad.